FlyingDomotic/FF_SmsServerDomoticz/README.md

 You may choose version best suited for you.

-Il y a 2 versions de ce code :
-- https://github.com/FlyingDomotic/FF_SmsServerDomoticz.git (ce code), implémenté sous forme de service Linux, avec de nombreux paramètres de configuration, incluant des classes de dispositifs,
-- https://github.com/FlyingDomotic/domoticz-ff_smsserver-plugin.git, qui tourne en tant que plugin Domoticz, avec un fichier de configuration simple, généré un script python directement depuis la base de dispositifs Domoticz.

-Choisissez la version qui vous va le mieux.

-## Prerequisites/Prérequis
+## Prerequisites

-You must have a (FF) SMS server (https://github.com/FlyingDomotic/FF_SmsServer.git) properly configured and running somewhere on your network.
+You must have a (FF) SMS server (https://github.com/FlyingDomotic/FF_SmsServer.git or https://github.com/FlyingDomotic/FF_SmsServer32.git) properly configured and running somewhere on your network.

-Vous devez avoir un serveur (FF) SMS (https://github.com/FlyingDomotic/FF_SmsServer.git) correctement configuré et tournant quelque part dans votre réseau.

 ## Installation